samanklesaria/SizeCheck/README.md

-# ShapeCheck: Runtime Shape Validation for Size-Annotated PyTorch Code
+# sizecheck: Runtime Shape Validation for Size-Annotated PyTorch Code

-The `ShapeCheck` package provides a Python decorator that automatically adds runtime shape checking to python functions based on size-annotated variable names using AST transformation.
+The `sizecheck` package provides a Python decorator that automatically adds runtime shape checking to python functions based on size-annotated variable names using AST transformation.

 ## Overview